CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

     ![](media/logaw-6.png "Confirm")

-    > Note: You might have to resize the editor, to view the logs from output window.
+    > Note: You might have to resize the editor, to view the logs from the output window.

 ## Task 3: Monitor with Azure Data Studio